-Counter-offers are now prevalent in the recruitment industry and if not managed effectively beforehand can be a devastating blow for an employer at the end of a time consuming interviewing process.
+Counter-offers are now prevalent in the industry and if not managed effectively beforehand can be a devastating blow for you as an employer at the end of a time-consuming recruitment process.

 How do you prevent a counter-offer in your hiring process?